Hatter's Castle (film): Cast

+Differences between novel and film

+In the novel, Dennis is a traditional suitor of Mary's and not an opportunist or cuckolder of Brodie.
+Mary loses her baby when Brodie attacks her, and the Tay Bridge collapse kills Dennis on his way back to save her, not on his way out of town to abandon her and escape Brodie.
+Brodie has a larger family, including a son who takes Nancy from him, and the child who commits suicide is not a son but a daughter, who hasn't cheated but instead has learned she lost the scholarship.
+Also, while Brodie has the same volatile temper in the novel, he does not physically destroy his business or home.

 Box office

 The film was a surprise hit.
 According to Kinematograph Weekly the film was one of the most popular at the British box office in 1942, after Mrs. Miniver, First of the Few, How Green was My Valley, Reap the Wild Wind, Holiday Inn, Captains of the Clouds, Sergeant York, One of Our Aircraft is Missing and before Young Mr Pitt.

 Critical reception

 Variety wrote, "Here is a film, if ever there was one, that is best indicative of one player’s superlative performance.
 The player, Robert Newton, disregards tradition and enacts the featured male role without bombast or any sort of vocal pyrotechnics.
 There is little in the picturized version of A.J.
 Cronin’s bestseller that is not already stale and the plot travels along stereotyped lines to an obvious conclusion.
 It is, however, artistically produced, photographed and acted...The leading lady is Deborah Kerr, lovable and sincere as the daughter; the juvenile lead of Doctor Renwick is restrainedly played by James Mason." while more recently, Time Out called it "An entertaining slice of Victorian melodrama adapted from AJ Cronin's novel.
 Not quite Gothic, but edging that way through Newton's performance (one of his more controlled efforts) as the social-climbing Glasgow hatter...Damped down by flat direction, but the sets and camerawork are excellent."